Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/concepts.md

 ### Applications

 A model version itself is not capable of serving predictions.
-To do that you would have to create an application.
+To do that, you would have to create an application.
 An **application** is a publicly available endpoint to reach your models.
 You can define complex pipelines where a single request goes through multiple model versions.
 A pipeline exposes various endpoints to your models: HTTP, gRPC, and Kafka.

 ## Monitoring

-Concepts described below are related to a monitoring part of the Hydrosphere platform.
+The concepts described below are related to the monitoring part of the Hydrosphere platform.

 ### Metrics

 Every model can be monitored with a set of metrics.
-Conceptually metrics can be grouped into the following categories:
+Conceptually, metrics can be grouped into the following categories:

 - **Per-Request Metrics** — every request is evaluated against all assigned to the model metrics.
 Per-request metrics allow you to make immediate judgments against an incoming request.
-- **Batch Metrics** — requests are collected into a batch and the batch is proceeded to the assigned metrics for the the calculation.
+- **Batch Metrics** — requests are collected into a batch, and the batch is proceeded to the assigned metrics for calculation.
 - **Overall Metrics** — metrics are calculated against all data that was collected during production inference.
-Overall metrics give you an idea how all of your data looks like through profile calculations.
+Overall, metrics give you an idea of what all your data looks like through profile calculations.